 Vaaghals

-Vaaghals on Dronning Eufemias gate in the Barcode strip serves a Norwegian-kitchen tasting menu in family-style sharing platters, with menus that change with the seasons.
+Vaaghals on Dronning Eufemias gate in the Barcode strip serves a Norwegian-kitchen tasting menu in family-style sharing platters, with menus that change.

 Signature: Sharing platters of Norwegian seafood, Reindeer with lingonberry